 settings stored in

-$PSHOME cannot be modified.
+$PSHOME can't be modified.
 This includes the WSMAN configuration.
-This
+This prevents

-prevents remote sessions from connecting to Store-based installs of PowerShell.
-User-level
+remote sessions from connecting to Store-based installs of PowerShell.
+User-level configurations and

 The following commands need write to

 $PSHOME.
-These commands are not supported in a Microsoft
+These commands aren't supported in a Microsoft Store

 Update-Help -Scope AllUsers